More Than 200 Companies, All in One Place.

 What Is the Average Premium in Wisconsin for Full Coverage Car Insurance?

-The average premium in Wisconsin for full coverage car insurance is $1,186 annual for full coverage.
+The average annual cost for full coverage car insurance in Wisconsin is between $1,902 and $2,343.

 We highly recommend seeking full coverage.
-Full coverage gives you the highest level of protection for yourself, your family and your property.
+It gives you the highest level of protection for yourself, your family, and your property.
 You can lower the cost of your premium by asking for a higher deductible.
 Full coverage provides greater peace of mind.

 How Much Is It for Just the Minimum Required Car Insurance in Wisconsin?